Asbestos Management Assurance Process (AMAP)

 Link to Guidance Documents.

-The Education Funding Agency has published new guidance on GOV.UK aimed at schools, local authorities and trusts in understanding their obligations and duties in relation to asbestos management in schools.
+The Education Skills and Funding Agency has published new guidance on GOV.UK aimed at schools, local authorities and trusts in understanding their obligations and duties in relation to asbestos management in schools.
 The guidance can be found here.

 The guidance was first published in March 2015 and has been updated with more information, including new supplementary guidance on where asbestos may be located in schools.